-In enrollment for this course, students from the MA Asian Studies have priority.
+Students from the MA Asian Studies (60EC, 120EC, or research) have priority.
 A limited number of places is available for students of the MA International Relations.
-Students who are interested in taking this course, but who are not from the mentioned master programmes are requested to contact their co-ordinator of studies.
+Students who are interested in taking this course, but who are not from the mentioned master programmes are requested to contact their education co-ordinator.

-A single thread connects late Qing reformers such as Kang Youwei and Liang Qichao, Republican revolutionaries like Sun Yat-sen, and Communist leaders from Mao Zedong to Xi Jinping: the quest to build a strong, modern state and restore the country to greatness.
+“The quest to build a strong, modern state and restore the country to greatness runs like a red thread through China’s modern and contemporary history.
 This course explores the key events, ideas, and actors that drove this ongoing national project from the Self-Strengthening Movement of the late Qing reformers through to the present-day Chinese Dream of National Rejuvenation.
-Organized thematically, students will be challenged to pursue parallels, continuities, and connections across China’s modern history and contemporary politics, examining how past experiences have informed Chinese politics and identities, and conversely, how present-day goals have shaped Chinese interpretations and images of the past.
+Organized thematically, students will be challenged toidentify and interrogate parallels, continuities, and connections across China’s modern history and contemporary politics, examining how past experiences have informed Chinese politics and identities, and conversely, how present-day goals have shaped Chinese interpretations and images of the past.
 Key themes in this course on Modern China include nationalism and national identity; territory and nationalities; revolution and war; science and technology; diplomacy and international law; visions of regionalism and global governance, and China-Europe relations.
 Students will be encouraged to analyze, compare, and connect primary sources to academic scholarship on modern and contemporary China from various disciplines.